jakuta-tech/JitDecrypter/README.md

 ### Builder Project

 *Builder.exe* is an auxiliary application responsible for encrypting the *.prot* section after the target application has been built.
 The encryption algorithm and key used in *Builder* must match those used in the decrypter implementation in the *JitDecrypter* project.
 *Builder.exe* is configured to run automatically as a post-build event.
 Therefore, ensure that the solution is **rebuilt** after making changes to the code.
-The chosen enryption algortihm and key in the encrypter has to be the same in the decrypter implementation.

 ### JitDecrypter Project